 Samsung Galaxy S7/ S7 Edge is awesome both in terms of design and performance.
 Finally, the South Korean company has hit the bull’s eye; delivering the goods with aplomb, hasn’t it?

 Ever since I bought an all new Galaxy S7, I had been craving to customize it to my heart’s liking.
 Luckily, I was able to root my smartphone and personalize it in style.
-If you are also willing to root your Galaxy S7, head over the jump to get it done perfectly.
+If you are also willing to root your Samsung Galaxy S7 or S7 Edge, head over the jump to get it done perfectly.

 Must Check Out: